F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

 using APIs, this section contains the minimum amount of information to get you up and running with Telemetry Streaming.

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    In BIG-IP versions prior to 14.0.0, the Package Management LX tab will not show up in the user interface unless you have previously used the command line to create a file called "enable" in the directory /var/config/rest/iApps.